sdobz/manifold/README.md

 Literate programming is the upside - down inverse of what a computer expects.
 It presents the code to a human audience and adds a build step to help the computer figure it out.

+Nix can be seen from an operational perspective as a DSL used to write build scripts.
+It can be fussy and hard to reason about as it must work around all of the historical cruft required to build software.

 ## Goal

-1. Source markdown files are tangled into an executable form
-2. The source markdown files always remain readable
-3. Build setup requires few dependencies
+Use markdown to describe a literate software development environment by generating nix derivations.

-### Syntax / Parsing
+## Syntax / Parsing

 The file is parsed once, top to bottom, and a runtime representation is built.
-The only syntax handled by nixmd is code blocks, and self closing html tags.
+The only syntax handled by are self closing html tags and identified code blocks

-The markdown is translated into a nix file which represents a script.

 Available tags are:
-* `<nix trace="<expr>" overlay="self: super: { <expr> }" />`
+* `<nix eval='<expr 1>' eval='<expr 2>' />` - evaluate an expression and include it in the output markdown
+* `<arg <param>='<default expr>' ... />` - add an argument to the derivation
-* `<with <attr>="<default expr>" />`
+* `<let <binding>='"string value"' ... />`

-Each time a tag is encountered an overlay is created that is passed the state attribute set.

-Each time a code block is encountered an overlay is created that stores the text of the block.
+Code blocks can be started using `` ```codeBlockId ``

+### Syntax issues

-All overlays are stored in an array and
+All quotes are single quotes.

+Including a string in the expression can be done like so:
+`<let someBinding='"string ${expandion}"' />`

+Remaining parser work:
+* Escaping self closing html tags is currently not possible.
+* Escaping single quotes is currently not possible

-### Runtime / Tangling
+## Runtime / Tangling

+The markdown is translated into a nix derivation, inlining expressions and wrapping each in an overlay.

 ### Results / Weaving